 Annie joined Mount Alvernia Hospital in 1993.
-A fellow of the Association of Chartered Certified Accountants (UK) and Fellow Chartered Accountant Singapore, she was an auditor at Coopers & Lybrand, Singapore and has experience in accounting & finance and information systems in the travel and manufacturing sectors in Australia.
-Annie is responsible for the accounting & finance and business office operations of the Hospital.
+A fellow of the Association of Chartered Certified Accountants (UK) and Fellow Chartered Accountant Singapore, she started her career as an auditor at Coopers & Lybrand, Singapore.
+Subsequently, she worked in the travel and manufacturing sectors in Australia, handling accounting & finance and information systems.
+Annie now oversees the accounting & finance, business office operations, material management and risk management functions of the Hospital.

 Karen joined Mount Alvernia Hospital in 2014.
 A lay associate of the Franciscan Missionaries of the Divine Motherhood (FMDM) congregation, she is responsible for the Hospital’s social mission and oversees the Clinical Pastoral Care department.
 Previously, she held appointments as Brand Director and Head of Strategic Marketing for financial institutions and not-for-profit organisations.
 She holds a Bachelor of Business Administration from the National University of Singapore.

 Shirley oversees the nursing division focusing on raising competency, standards, patient safety and care delivery service experience.
 She was previously with Tan Tock Seng Hospital and has held appointments at Raffles Hospital.

 With more than 42 years of healthcare experience in both government and private institutions, she brings with her a wealth of experience in nursing leadership and quality.
 She holds a Bachelor in Nursing from Griffith University and attended the Managing Healthcare Delivery programme from Harvard Business School.